idrave/FOND-ASP/README.md

 ### Running standard FOND problems

-The FOND+ `asplanner` system can be used to solve _standard_ FOND problems in which either an adversarial or state-fair view of non-deterministic effect is assumed.
-For the former, one seeks _strong_ plan solutions; for the former, the task is to find _strong-cyclic_ plan solutions.
+The FOND+ `asplanner` system can be used to solve _standard_ (i.e., non-dual) FOND problems in which either an adversarial or state-fair view of non-deterministic effect is assumed.

+As usual, for adversarial FOND, one seeks _strong_ plan solutions; whereas for FOND under state-fairness assumption, one looks for _strong-cyclic_ plan solutions.

 Two _specialized_ versions the base system, via `--strong` and `--strongcyclic`, are provided to solve these problems.

 The benchmark from the FOND-SAT planning system can be found [here](fcfond/domains/pddl/fond-sat) in this repo.